 College Factual ranks Centenary Louisiana as 803rd out of a total 1,209 colleges and universities for providing value to international students.

 CollegeFactual has also ranked the value of the education at Centenary Louisiana on a country by country basis.
 Centenary Louisiana's best value is for students from France.

 Use the map below to explore Centenary College of Louisiana value for your country.

-The most popular degrees at Centenary Louisiana with international students are Communication & Media Studies, General English Literature, and Political Science & Government.
+The most popular degrees at Centenary Louisiana with international students are Communication & Media Studies, General English Literature, and Linguistics & Comparative Literature.